31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-In asking this question, interviewers want to find out what negative aspects one has that could have made their previous employers to fire them.
-The best way to approach this question is, to be; honest that is whether you were laid off because of a downsizing company policy or because of something wrong you did.
+In asking this question, interviewers want to find out what negative aspects one has that could have made their previous employers fire them.
+The best way to approach this question is to be honest, whether you were laid off because of a downsizing company policy or because of something wrong you did.
 If it was something that you could have done, emphasizing the lessons you learned from the experience and how much you have improved presents you in a much better light a someone that made a mistake but has learned from it and is willing to change.

-Sample response: I was fired because I failed to meet my sales targets.
-This situation pushed me to for Sales’ training that enabled me to sharpen my sales skills.
-I believe my skills have grown and I will be able to perform much better than I did.
+I was fired because I failed to meet my sales targets.
+This situation pushed me to attend Sales training, which enabled me to sharpen my sales skills.
+I believe my skills have grown, and I will be able to perform much better than I did.

-17. Is there anything specific you are looking for in this new position?
+17. Is there anything specific you want in this new position?

 What to note:

 Sample response for someone applying for a recruitment executive’s position: With this position, I am looking to put into practice the various lessons and knowledge I have gained over the years as a recruitment personnel.
-I also believe this position will expose me to much more information and experience I need to grow further in my expertise as far as recruitment is concerned.
+I also believe this position will expose me to much more information and experience I need to grow further in my expertise regarding recruitment.

 18. What is your ideal work environment?